 Using Docker Images

-Drycc supports deploying applications via an existing Docker Image.
-This is useful for integrating Drycc into Docker-based CI/CD pipelines.
+Drycc supports deploying applications using existing [Docker Images][].
+This approach integrates well with Docker-based CI/CD pipelines.

 Prepare an Application